mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 This book must be read with its commentary *Sharh Mukhtasar al-Rawdah*, which is widely regarded as one of the best works in usul al-fiqh ever written.
 It is the author’s commentary on his abridgement of Ibn Qudamah’s *Rawdat al-Nadhir*, itself based on al-Mustasfa by al-Ghazali.
 Ibn Qudamah’s *Rawdat al-Nadhir* should not be studied independently, as it was likely his personal draft of notes from *al-Mustasfa*.
 Al-Tufi had a unique, accessible style, and consistently shows humility in his writing.
 While reading, reference *al-Mustasfa*, listen to the recorded lessons of Hasan Bukhari and for revision, use *Taysir Fahm Rawdat al-Nadhir* by Majid al-’Askari, which presents the content in question-answer format.

-Supplement this by reading *Sharh Tanqih al-Fusul* by al-Qarafi and *Huli al-Taraqi* by Muhammad Fal al-Shintiqi, which is one of the best commentaries on *Maraqi al-Su'ud*, preferred by Mukhtar al-Usuli and many of the Shanatiqa.
+Supplement this by reading *Sharh Tanqih al-Fusul* by al-Qarafi and *Huli al-Taraqi* by Muhammad Fal al-Shintiqi, which is one of the best commentaries on *Maraqi al-Su'ud*.
+For understanding ta'lil and qiyas, read *Shifa al-'Alil* by al-Ghazali, which deals with determining the legal cause (*masalik al-'illah*).

 - *Qawa'id al-Ahkam* by Izz al-Din b.
 'Abd al-Salam